-The COVID-19 pandemic (March 2020 through September 2021) led to unprecedented delays in the progression of the FY 2019 and 2020 PA State Clean Diesel Grant Programs.
+Firstly, the COVID-19 pandemic (March 2020 through September 2021) led to unprecedented delays in the progression of the FY 2019 and 2020 PA State Clean Diesel Grant Programs and continues to have lingering effects.
 Early in the pandemic, challenges presented by the COVID shutdowns, personnel loses, and newly created DEP telework protocols caused lengthy delays with nearly all aspects of the Program: opening grant programs for applications (FY20); scoring and selecting sub-award grant applications (FY19 and FY20); and public announcement of awards (FY19 & FY20).

-Additionally, the FY19 PA State Clean Diesel Grant Program sub-grantees have experienced significant delays with the completion of their projects, as the lingering effects of the COVID pandemic have created substantial backlogs in the medium- and heavy-duty commercial vehicle manufacturing and supply chains.
-While a few sub-grantee projects have completed, three projects are unable to complete their projects by the end of their original Periods of Performance: McIlwain School Bus, Vogel Disposal Service, and Valley Waste Disposal Service.
-These projects were unable to complete on-time due to these ongoing supply chain issues.
-PA DEP extended the Periods of Performance for the above three sub-grantees to March 31, 2023.
+Secondly, the FY19 PA State Clean Diesel Grant Program sub-grantees had experienced significant delays with the completion of their projects, as the lingering effects of the COVID pandemic have created substantial backlogs in the medium- and heavy-duty commercial vehicle manufacturing and supply chains.
+While a few sub-grantee projects had completed their projects at the time of the 2022 NCTE for this grant, three projects are unable to complete their projects by the end of their original Periods of Performance due to the ongoing COVID-related supply chain issues: McIlwain School Bus, Vogel Disposal Service, and Valley Waste Disposal Service.
+After receiving an approved NCTE from EPA for FY19 [&FY20], PA DEP extended the Periods of Performance for the above three sub-grantees to March 31, 2023.